itwrites/BlogViraliy/replit.md

     - **Automatic Internal Linking**: Context-aware links between pillar, cluster, and article content
     - **Scheduled Generation**: Articles are generated automatically via cron scheduler
     - **Status Workflow**: draft → mapping → mapped → generating → completed/paused/failed
+- **Runtime Link Rewriting**: Internal links in post content are automatically rewritten at render time to include the site's basePath.
+Users can write simple relative links like `/my-post` and the system adds the basePath prefix (e.g., `/blog/my-post`) when the page is rendered.
+This ensures links work correctly on both primary and proxy/alias domains without storing the basePath in content.
 - **Dynamic Sitemap**: Generates and caches `sitemap.xml` for each site, including posts and tag archives.
 - **Multi-User Authentication**: Role-based access control (RBAC) with admin and editor roles, and site-specific permissions.
 - **SEO Implementation**: Includes a `SeoHead` component for managing meta tags, OG tags, canonical URLs, and favicons per page.